pnp/pnpjs/docs/sp/behaviors.md

 ## SPBrowser

 A composed behavior suitable for use within a SPA or other scenario outside of SPFx.
-It includes DefaultHeaders, DefaultInit, BrowserFetchWithRetry, DefaultParse, and RequestDigest.
+It includes DefaultHeaders, DefaultInit, BrowserFetchWithRetry, and DefaultParse.
 As well it adds a pre observer to try and ensure the request url is absolute if one is supplied in props.

 The baseUrl prop can be used to configure a fallback when making urls absolute.